bellatarantino/bellatarantino/README.md

 <img src="img/header.png">

 Hi there!
 My name is Bella Tarantino, and I am a rising sophomore at Harvard University concentrating in physics with a secondary in computer science.
-Last summer, I was employed at Google as a STEP intern and worked on the end-to-end development of a few features on an internal platform.
-Looking for research for Summer 2022.
+Summer 2021 Google STEP intern and Summer 2022 CERN assistant researcher.

 ### About Me